 - Chrysanthemum: Bursts into a spherical pattern of stars that leave a visible trail, with an effect somewhat suggestive of the flower

 - Pistil: Like a chrysanthemum shell, but has a core that is a different color from the outer stars

 - Serpentine: Bursts to send small tubes of incendiaries skittering outward in random paths, which may culminate in exploding stars

-For more information on fireworks and related topics, check out the links on the next page.
+For more information on fireworks and related topics, check out the links below.